nogajun/bludit-theme-marble/README.md

 └ service3 (with cover image and description)
 ```

-## How to add a contact page

-Add a static page with the slug name "contact".
-A link to the contact page is added to the footer.
-The contact page is supported by [contact3](https://plugins.bludit.com/plugin/contact3).

-## How to set icons on service pages
+### How to set icons on service child pages

-Go to Custom Fields in Settings.
+1. Go to Custom Fields in Settings.
 Add the json below.

 ```json
 {